cmu-delphi/covidcast-indicators/validator/PLANS.md

 ## Checks + features wishlist, and problems to think about:

-* Improve performance and reduce runtime (what's the target time?)
+* Improve performance and reduce runtime (what's the target time?
+Just want to not be painfully slow...)
   * Profiling (iterate)
   * Check if saving intermediate files will improve efficiency (currently a bottleneck at "individual file checks" section.
 Parallelize?)
   * Make `all_frames` MultiIndex-ed by geo type and signal name?
 Make a dict of data indexed by geo type and signal name?
 May improve performance or may just make access more readable.